Your Ad Here

 FINALLY, justice prevails!!!

 Even though the original case was tried years ago, and Ms. Yates was found guilty and sentenced to life in prison, in a retrial today, the jury found her not guilty by reason of insanity.
-And the reason this is news is simple: her sanity was never in question!
+And, the reason this is news is simple: her sanity was never in question!
 There really didn't even need to be a trial!

 Remember Jeffrey Dahmer?
 He was determined to be stable enough to stand trial!
 Jeffrey Dahmer!

-Now, if you cannot come to the reasonable conclusion that pouring boric acid into someone else's head to make him a living sex zombie is not a rational act, or that maybe God isn't telling you to drown your children in the bathtub, I find it hard to believe you can logically make any other decisions with any reasonable degree of accuracy.
+Now, if you cannot come to the reasonable conclusion that pouring boric acid into someone's head to make him a living sex zombie is not a rational act, or that maybe God isn't telling you to drown your children in the bathtub, I find it hard to believe you can logically make any other decision with any reasonable degree of accuracy.
 Whether or not he -- or Angela Yates -- realized that what they were doing was wrong is about as relevant as asking if they know how to properly install a transmission.

 Does anyone not get that?